Completed application, including essay and CV/Resume

 Letters of Recommendation

 Two letters are required.
-One must come from a teacher; the second letter may be written by your school's college counselor, your principal or headmaster or another teacher.
+One must come from a teacher; the second letter may be written by your school's university counselor, your principal or headmaster or another teacher.
 These letters are confidential.
 Each letter must be in English.
 Please have your reference sign or place a school stamp across the sealed flap of the envelope.

 AU requires strong English language skills.
 All freshmen applicants (including U.S. citizens) can prove English proficiency by

 Four years of study (grades 9, 10, 11, and 12 or equivalent) in U.S.-accredited or IB, CXC or UK curricula (inside or outside the U.S.), where English is the only medium of instruction AND no ESL courses have been taken;

-Four years of study (grades 9, 10, 11 and 12 or equivalent) in the following countries* or in the educational systems of these countries* around the world/regardless of location where English is the only medium of instruction AND no ESL courses have been taken.
+Four years of study (grades 9, 10, 11 and 12 or equivalent) in selected English-speaking countries* or in the educational systems of these countries* (regardless of location) where English is the only medium of instruction AND no ESL courses have been taken.

 *English speaking countries include: UK, Ireland, Scotland, Australia, New Zealand, and Canada (except Quebec).